KilledByAPixel/LittleJS/README.md

 - [LittleJS Engine Quick Reference Sheet](https://github.com/KilledByAPixel/LittleJS/blob/main/reference.md) - This cheat sheet can help you get started.
 - [Watch this GitNation talk](https://youtu.be/_dXKU0WgAj8?si=ZDXLYAFDWp54hrGT) to hear more about LittleJS works and get some tips on how to use it.
 - Join our vibrant community on [Discord](https://discord.gg/zb7hcGkyZe) to get help, share your projects, and collaborate with others!
-- [Check out The Little JS FAQ for more help getting started](https://github.com/KilledByAPixel/LittleJS/blob/main/FAQ.md), and let us know if there's anything youd like to see added.
+- [Check out The Little JS FAQ for more help getting started](https://github.com/KilledByAPixel/LittleJS/blob/main/FAQ.md), and let us know if there's anything you'd like to see added.

 ## Examples